 - Demonstrates active listening abilities, is coachable and responds positively to supervision.

 - Works collaboratively in the context of a provincial organization, with numerous colleagues, to ensure a consistent AFM approach.

 - Demonstrates a strong commitment to personal and professional ethics, integrity and responsibility.

 - Ability to manage one’s own emotions and strong feelings; maintain a calm and tactful composure under a broad range of challenging circumstances; think clearly and stay focused under pressure.

-- Participates on committees, teams or work groups at the local and provincial level as requested by supervisor.
+- May participate on committees, teams or work groups at the local, regional, provincial or national level.

-The Competencies for the Community Addictions Worker opportunity are:
+The Competencies for the Cook 1 opportunity are: